siberoloji/siberoloji.github.io/content/blog/2024-08-02-single-dimension-vector-operations-in-c.md

 cout &lt;&lt; "5 removed, now the last element is: " &lt;&lt; numbers[numbers.size() - 1] &lt;&lt; endl;</code></pre>
 <!-- /wp:code -->

-  The code proceeds to insert an element at the beginning of the vector using <code>insert</code> and prints the first element:</p>
+  The code proceeds to insert an element at the beginning of the vector using <code>insert</code> and prints the first element:

 <!-- wp:code -->